robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-api-sdk-node.md

 ### <a name=""></a><a name="1.14.0"/>1.14.0</a>
 * Adiciona suporte à Consistência de Sessão.
-* Esta versão do SDK requer a versão mais recente do Emulador do Azure Cosmos DB disponível para fazer o download em https://aka.ms/cosmosdb-emulator.
+* Esta versão do SDK requer a versão mais recente do [Azure Cosmos DB Emulator](https://aka.ms/cosmosdb-emulator).

 ### <a name=""></a><a name="1.13.0"/>1.13.0</a>
 * Divide consultas entre partições aprovadas.
 * Adiciona suporte para o link de recurso com barras à esquerda e à direita (e os testes correspondentes).

 ### <a name=""></a><a name="1.12.2"/>1.12.2</a>
 *    documentação do npm corrigida.

 ### <a name=""></a><a name="1.12.1"/>1.12.1</a>
 * Correção de um bug no executeStoredProcedure, em que documentos envolvidos tinham caracteres especiais Unicode (LS, PS).